 Example: If a held-open finding’s fifth quarter is the first calendar quarter of the year, the finding’s CCA will be considered in the mid-cycle assessment period but not in the end-of-cycle assessment the following calendar year.
 If this finding was held open past the second calendar quarter, then it can be input into the cross-cutting theme determination for the following end-of-cycle assessment period.

 14.02 Opening Cross-Cutting Issues .
+The first time that a licensee meets the criteria for a cross-cutting theme, the region will document the theme in the assessment letter.
+The region should review licensee actions with regards to a causal analysis and/or corrective actions for that theme.

+For the second consecutive assessment meeting with the same cross-cutting theme, the region will document the theme in the assessment letter again.
+If not already done, the region should consider the effectiveness of licensee actions (e.g., additional findings with the same aspect during the last six months of the assessment cycle) in determining whether or not to perform additional follow-up of licensee corrective actions.
+Regional follow-up of licensee corrective actions could be accomplished through a PI&R inspection sample, a semi-annual trend review focused on the theme, or including it within the scope of a biennial PI&R inspection, if one is scheduled during the period.

+For the third consecutive assessment meeting with the same cross-cutting theme, the region will open and document a cross-cutting issue (CCI) in the assessment letter.

+If a licensee meets the criteria for a cross-cutting theme in more than one CCA and/or a cross-cutting area, each theme will be documented separately in the assessment letter.
+Multiple CCIs shall also be documented separately, if appropriate.

 14.03 Closing Cross-Cutting Issues .

 a.
 CCIs can be closed only in mid-cycle letters and annual assessment letters.
 If applicable, CAL closure could serve as a basis for closing a CCI in the following mid-cycle or annual assessment letter.
+CAL closure for licensees exiting Column 4 of the Action Matrix will serve as the basis for closing out any existing CCIs.

 b.
-The regional office shall establish the criteria for closing the CCI. xamples of closure criteria include, but are not limited to, the following or any combination of the following:
+The regional office shall establish the criteria for closing the CCI, and that criteria should be clearly described in the assessment letter.
+The CCI should be closed out through a follow-up inspection.
+IP 71152 can be used to close out CCIs in the Human Performance and PI&R cross-cutting areas.
+IP 93100 can be used to close out SCWE-related CCIs.
+Additional examples of closure criteria include, but are not limited to, the following or any combination of the following:

 1. Fewer findings with the same CCA as the CCI.
-In this case, if the number of findings with the same CCA as the CCI in the current assessment period is less than the number of findings when the CCI was opened, then the CCI ould be closed.
+In this case, if the number of findings with the same CCA as the CCI in the current assessment period is less than the number of findings when the CCI was opened, then the CCI could be closed.

 2. Increased confidence in the licensee’s ability to address the CCI.
 In this case, if the staff has confidence in the licensee’s scope of efforts or progress in addressing the CCI, even though the cross-cutting theme criteria continue to be met, then the CCI would be closed.